- Dr Ian Scott

 |Supplementary Assessment||1 Hours Notebook-assisted data analysis exercise Students will use data from the Semester 2 laboratory practicals and understanding of data analysis and plotting gained in the workshop sessions to perform simple interpretation of data accumulated in their electronic lab notebooks.||20%|

 On successful completion of this module students should be able to:

-This module aims to develop your practical skills, and confidence, in scientific data collection and analysis.
+This module aims to develop your ability to research information and communicate effectively as written and oral presentations whilst adhering to correct citation style and good academic practice.
+You will also gain practical skills, and confidence, in scientific data collection and analysis.
 You will develop these skills through practical investigation of several forensic scientific problems, and detailed analysis of your data.

 |Skills Type||Skills details|